cryptocurrencyhedgefund/content-ops-starter/content/pages/index.md

         self:
           textAlign: left
     subtitle: Learn all about them
-    text: >+
+    text: >
-      Crypto hedge funds are investment funds that focus on the cryptocurrency market, using various strategies to generate returns for their investors.
+      Cryptocurrency hedge funds are investment funds that focus on the cryptocurrency market, using various strategies to generate returns for their investors.
 These funds typically target high-risk, high-reward assets, aiming to take advantage of the volatile nature of the crypto space.
 Here’s an overview of what they are and how they operate:

       ### 1. **What Is a Crypto Hedge Fund?**